piperfw/extensions/README.md

 ### doiselected
 Looks for a valid doi object in the current selection (PRIMARY) and navigates to the associated url.
-Default keybinding is `Ctrl+Shift+2` in Chrome.
+In Chrome, the default keybinding is `Ctrl+Shift+2'.
+Alternatively, click on the extension's icon in the toolbar.
 ### ezprozy
-Inserts `.ezproxy.institutional-domain-name` into the current url and reloads the page.
+Inserts `.ezproxy.institution-domain-name` into the current url and reloads the page.
-Default keybinding is `Ctrl+Shift+1` in Chrome.
+In Chrome, the default keybinding is `Ctrl+Shift+1'.
+Alternatively, click on the extension's icon in the toolbar.
+The initial `instution-domain-name` is `st-andrews.ac.uk`.
+To change this, edit the variable `insitutionDomain` in `background.js` and `ezproxy.js` (Chrome).

 ## Installation
 ### Chrome / Chromium